Cadienvan/super-simple-signal/README.md

 - `bind` - Whether to bind the signal to the node.
 Defaults to `true`.
 If so, the signal will be updated whenever the node's `bindEvents` are fired.
 - `bindEvents` - The events to bind to.
 Defaults to an empty array.
 - `render` - A function which will be called whenever the signal's value changes.
 The function will be called with the new value as the first argument.
 This means you can have a signal value of any type and render it however you want.
+- `allowDirty` - Whether to allow dirty values.
+Defaults to `false`.
+If so, the signal will fire its subscribers and re-render even if the value hasn't changed.

 ### `signal.value`
 The current value of the signal.
 Setting this will update the signal's value and call all the signal's subscribers and re-render the signal's node.